o-jasper/o-jasper-luakit-stuff/listview/bookmarks/readme.md

   Perhaps "not for" bookmarks though!

-* Way to browse the old bookmarks system aswel.
+* Way to browse the old bookmarks system aswel, better importing functions. (although simple is fine)